efredericks/gvsu-cis373/assets/labs/lab7-sensors-logging.md

 Last week you got your temperature and light sensors working.
 Clearly, not optimal for **real** deployments, but good enough for a reasonable check (especially if you control for sensor interactions).

-This week, let's do some communication and data storage.
+This week, let's do some data storage.

 {: .warning }
 What we're doing in this lab can **corrupt your files** if you aren't careful.
 BEFORE YOU START, BACKUP EVERYTHING ON YOUR DEVICE TO YOUR PERSONAL COMPUTER.